EMS for Children

 1. Strengthening Montana's Pediatric Readiness.

-2. Increasing the number of Montana hospitals that are formally recognized as Pediatric Prepared or a Pediatric Capable Facility.
+2. Increasing the number of Montana hospitals formally recognized as Pediatric Prepared or a Pediatric Capable Facility.

 3. Increasing Montana's Emergency Medical Services Prehospital Pediatrics capabilities.